linhr/15618/proposal/index.md

 *   \\(L\mathbf{f} = \lambda \mathbf{f}\\)
 *   \\(L\mathbf{f} = \lambda D\mathbf{f}\\), or \\(D^{-1}L\mathbf{f} = \lambda\mathbf{f}\\)

-Therefore, the key is to solve the eigendecomposition problem \\[M\mathbf{f} = \lambda \mathbf{f}\\] for some matrices \\(M\\).
-As this project focus on the area of graph analysis, we restrict ourselves to the case when \\(M\\) is symmetric.
+Therefore, the key is to solve the eigendecomposition problem \\[M\mathbf{f} = \lambda \mathbf{f}\\] for some matrix \\(M\\).
+As this project focuses on the area of graph analysis, we restrict ourselves to the case when \\(M\\) is symmetric.

 The spectral graph theory has many applications.
 The first few components of the eigenvector can be viewed as a low dimensional representation of vertices in the graph.
 This dimension reduction procedure followed by a k-means clustering forms the basis for spectral clustering [2].
 Also spectral analysis can be used for image segmentation, if we convert an image to a similarity graph where each vertex corresponds to a pixel in the image and edge weights measure the similarity of adjacent pixels [3].

 The Lanczos algorithm [1] is one of the classic algorithms for eigendecomposition.
-It is an iterative update to the eigenvector and eigenvalues.
+It is an iterative update to the eigenvector and eigenvalue.
 Each step involves matrix-vector multiplications, which can be parallelized on GPU.
 Also, it would be interesting if we can visualize the low dimensional representation produced from eigendecomposition, and rendering such a visualization can naturally be done in parallel on GPU.

 ## CHALLENGES